-There are 204 NRICH Mathematical resources connected to Investigations, you may find related items under Thinking Mathematically.Broad Topics > Thinking Mathematically > Investigations
+There are 83 NRICH Mathematical resources connected to Exploring patterns and noticing structures, you may find related items under Thinking mathematically.Broad Topics > Thinking mathematically > Exploring patterns and noticing structures

 This challenge encourages you to explore dividing a three-digit number by a single-digit number.

 Watch these videos to see how Phoebe, Alice and Luke chose to draw 7 squares.
 How would they draw 100?

 Charlie has made a Magic V. Can you use his example to make some more?
 And how about Magic Ls, Ns and Ws?